kingjr/kingjr.github.io/_pages/about.md

   - /about.html
 ---

-My group focuses on the computational bases of human intelligence using machine learning for electrophysiology, neuroimaging and computational modeling.
+My group investigates the computational bases of human intelligence, and it particular our perceptual and language processes, using machine learning for electrophysiology, neuroimaging and computational modeling.

+In my spare time, I am a core developer of [MNE-Python](https://martinos.org/mne/stable/index.html), an open source package for processing human electrophysiological data.

 Want to work on the topic?
 [Contact me!](jeanremi.king@gmail.com)